-Because I believe that one of the major lessons that students learn in college is the importance of meeting deadlines, I will not accept any late work unless it has been approved by me BEFORE the date it is due or you can document a real catastrophe (for example, being medically unable to complete the work).
-All assignments turned in late will receive a grade of 0.0.
-Likewise, missed presentations in class will receive a grade of 0.0.
+Because I believe that one of the major lessons that students learn in college is the importance of meeting deadlines, I will not accept any late work unless it has been approved by me BEFORE the date it is due or you can document a real catastrophe (for example, being medically unable to complete the work). all late work will be penalized unless cleared with me in advance.
+Specifically, all assignments turned in late will be penalized 10% if they are turned in within one day of the due date, 25% if turned in between one and seven days of the due date, and 50% if turned in eight or more days after the due date.
 Make-up presentations will not be administered unless you receive prior permission from me or you can document some sort of catastrophe (such as being medically unable to be in class).